decimalteam/decimal-guard/README.md

 Make sure you are using the latest version of Decimal Guard (v1.1.5)

-To check `guard` version run the command
+To check `guard` version use following commands:

 ```bash
 (cd ./cmd/guard && go run guard.go -v)